 Looking for a foreclosure or REO property in ?

-REO's or Real Estate Owned are houses which have completed the foreclosure process which the bank or mortage company currently holds.
-This differs from a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+REO is an abbreviation for Real Estate Owned.
+These are houses that have been foreclosed upon and are currently owned by the bank or mortgage company.
+This differs from real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
 The buyer must also be able to pay with cash in hand.
-To top everything off, you'll accept the property one-hundred percent as is.
-That could include prevailing liens and even current residents that may require expulsion.
+And on top of all that, you'll get the property entirely as is.
+That possibly may consist of current liens and even current occupants that need to be evicted.

-A REO, on the contrary, is a more tidy and attractive deal.
+A REO, conversely, is a much cleaner and attractive deal.
 The REO property was unable to find a buyer during foreclosure auction.
-Now the lender owns it.
-The bank will see to the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from standard disclosure requirements.
-In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that ordinarily requires sellers to reveal any defects they are informed of.
+The bank now owns it.
+The bank will see to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from typical disclosure requirements.
+In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects they are aware of.

-It's sometimes assumed that any REO must be a bargain and an opportunity for easy money.
-This isn't necessarily true.
-You have to be very careful about buying a REO if your intent is profit from the sell.
-While it's true that the bank is often anxious to sell it promptly, they are also strongly motivated to get as much as they can for it.
-When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
-Still there are also many REO's that are not good buys and not likely to turn a profit.
+It is sometimes assumed that any REO must be a bargain and an possibility for easy money.
+This isn't always true.
+You have to be cautious about buying a REO if your intent is make money.
+While it's true that the bank is often anxious to sell it quickly, they are also strongly motivated to get as much as they can for it.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well flipping foreclosures.
+Still there are also many REO's that are not good buys and may lose money.

-Most banks have a REO department that you'll work with when buying a REO property from them.
+Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
-Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
+Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to counter offer.
-At this point it will be up to you to decide whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be contending with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's quite common for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to counter offer.
+Then it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Realize, you'll be dealing with a process that probably involves several people at the bank, and they don't work evenings or weekends.
+It's not uncommon for the process of offers and counter offers to take days or even weeks.